Irreligion in the Netherlands: Demographics

-In December 2014, for the first time there were more atheists (25%) than theists (17%) in the Netherlands, with majorities of the population being agnostic (31%) or spiritual but not religious (27%).
+In December 2014, for the first time there were more atheists (25%) than theists (17%) in the Netherlands, with majority of the population being agnostic (31%) or spiritual but not religious (27%).
 In 2016, irreligious people rose to 50% of the population in the Netherlands, and this number rose to a majority of 51% in 2018.

 A 2015 survey showed that 63% of Dutch people thought that religion does more harm than good.
 Not all respondents agreed with the statement that religion does more harm to the same degree.
-Most respondents (26 percent) agreed "a little".
+Most respondents (26%) agreed "a little".
 19% of respondents "agreed" with the statement and another 18% "agreed completely".
 Atheists (25% of Dutch people) see the most harm in religion.
 Of this group, 88% agreed that religion does more harm than good.
 The study showed that the more faithful someone is, the less likely that person is to believe religion does more harm than good.
 Of the faithful, 21% believe that religion has a more damaging than beneficial effect.
 A quarter of the population thinks that morality is threatened if no one believes in God, down from 40% in 2006.
 The number of people reporting that they never pray rose from 36% in 2006 to 53% in 2016.

+According to the reports from the Dutch Sociaal en Cultureel Planbureau, the percentage of Dutch people that believe in God is decreasing over time.
+This is happening due to how in previous years many Dutch knew the idea of God and chose to not follow a religion.
+Now as they continue to have children, the younger children are having no exposure to religion at all, indicating they are becoming agnostic.
+Based on the research SCP has done, this leads to an increase in the number of mental burnouts as atheists and agnostics have to give meaning to their own lives.
+It does not mean they are unhappy, but they must create a meaning in their personal lives, while others prefer to not think about it.

+Pew Research Centre in 2018 discovered that 53% of Dutch in the Netherlands selected "Do not believe in God".